Judge asked to OK evidence of Ahmaud Arbery's past troubles - WTMJ

 Prosecutors argued that Arbery’s criminal record and other prior problems should be kept out of the trial, saying they are irrelevant to the defendants’ decision to arm themselves and ultimately shoot a man who was trying to run away.

 Defense attorneys argue the three men committed no crimes.
-They say the McMichaels suspected Arbery was a burglar after he had been recorded by video cameras inside a nearby home under construction.
+They say the McMichaels suspected Arbery was a burglar after he was recorded by video cameras inside a home under construction.
 Travis McMichael’s lawyers say he shot Arbery in self-defense.

 Prosecutors say nothing was stolen from the construction site and Arbery was merely jogging.

-Jason Sheffield, one of Travis McMichael’s lawyers, told Superior Court Judge Timothy Walmsley on Wednesday that Arbery’s past arrests and other incidents include not only “theft crimes” but also show at pattern that Arbery, when confronted =by police or other authority figures, would become “angry and aggressive, physically and verbally.”
+Jason Sheffield, one of Travis McMichael’s lawyers, told Superior Court Judge Timothy Walmsley on Wednesday that Arbery’s past arrests and other incidents include not only “theft crimes.”
+He said they also show Arbery — when confronted by police or other authority figures — would become “angry and aggressive, physically and verbally.”

 “His intent and his motive is something that is central to this case,” Sheffield said.

-Prosecutor Linda Dunikoski argued that Arbery’s past had no bearing on the McMichaels’ decision to pursue him with guns because they did not know anything about him prior to the fatal chase.
+Prosecutor Linda Dunikoski argued Arbery’s past had no bearing on the McMichaels’ decision to pursue him since they knew nothing about him prior to the fatal chase.

 “It doesn’t matter what Mr. Arbery’s thoughts were… It doesn’t matter what his actions were,” Dunikoski said.
 “He was running away from these men.”

-Arbery pleaded guilty to charges that he carried a gun onto a high school campus in 2013, a year after he graduated.
-Rodney Ellis, police chief for the Glynn County school system, testified at the hearing Wednesday that Arbery tried to evade officers on foot and stopped only when two of them pointed guns at him.
+Arbery pleaded guilty to charges he carried a gun onto a high school campus in 2013, a year after he graduated.
+Rodney Ellis, police chief for the Glynn County school system, testified at Wednesday’s hearing that Arbery tried to evade officers on foot and stopped only when two of them pointed guns at him.

 Officer Robert Mydell of Glynn County police testified about Arbery’s 2017 arrest on charges that he tried to steal a TV from a Walmart store.
 Court records show he pleaded guilty to shoplifting.

-Two other law enforcement officers took the witness stand to recollect encounters with Arbery in which they said he became angry when questioned.
+Two other officers testified they recalled encounters with Arbery, saying he became angry when questioned.
 He was not charged with crimes in either instance.
 And a local convenience store manager, Crystal Wilson, told the judge about a young Black man who several times stole food.
 Wilson said she recognized it was Arbery after seeing his photo in the newspaper after his death.

-The judge did not rule on that evidence Wednesday, instead asking both sides to submit written legal briefs in the next 20 to 40 days.
+The judge did not rule on that evidence Wednesday, instead asking both sides to submit written briefs within 20 to 40 days.

-Judge Walmsley’s decision could have a big effect on how the trial plays out.
-Last week, he scheduled jury selection to begin Oct.
+The judge and lawyers planned to return to court Thursday to delve deeper into whether Arbery’s mental health could be relevant to the case.
+Sheffield said jurors should be allowed to decide whether mental illness may have played a role in Arbery “engaging in hand-to-hand combat” with Travis McMichael before he was shot.

+Dunikoski said defense attorneys are essentially seeking to tell a jury: “Mr. Arbery wasn’t right, he had some mental issues … therefore it’s his fault they had to kill him.”

+The judge chose not to hear testimony Wednesday on Arbery’s mental health, expressing concern about discussing private medical records in open court.

+All three men are charged with malice murder and other counts.
+Jury selection is scheduled to begin Oct.
 18 in Brunswick, about 70 miles (112 kilometers) south of Savannah.
-All three men are charged with malice murder and other counts.

 The case sparked a national outcry during a year of protests over killings of unarmed Black people.
 The Justice Department on April 28 added hate crime charges against the McMichaels and Bryan, who all pleaded not guilty to the federal counts before a U.S. magistrate judge Tuesday.